n-saji/Bird-flock-Simulation-with-Spark/README.md

-# HomeWork 3

-This assignment provides hands-on experience with writing and executing Spark in Python.
-You’ll start by installing PySpark, then implement functions to calculate edit distance between text strings and create efficient inference code for an MLP model.
-At last, you’ll modify a bird flock simulation code to utilize Spark for enhanced performance.

-General Homework Requirements:

-- Work Environment: This homework can be written in Pyspark/Python.
-- Programming: Your submission must be a executable python script.
-- Academic Integrity: You will get an automatic F for the course if you violate the academic integrity policy.
-- Teams: This homework is an individual assignment.
-You are not permitted to work with anyone else on this assignment.
-All work submitted must be yours and yours alone.

----

 ## 1. Task
 ### 1.1 Edit Distance
 A script for loading text data and computing the edit distance is provided in [`edit_dist.py`](https://github.com/UB-CSE587/homework_2/blob/main/edit_dist.py), which includes a basic implementation using a `for` loop.
 Revise this code to include: